ladybug-tools/fairyfly-core/docs/cli/index.rst

 Installation
 ------------

-To check if the Honeybee command line interface is installed correctly try ``fairyfly viz`` and you should get a ``viiiiiiiiiiiiizzzzzzzzz!`` back in response!
+To check if the Fairyfly command line interface is installed correctly try ``fairyfly viz`` and you should get a ``viiiiiiiiiiiiizzzzzzzzz!`` back in response!